 This means a broker can spot issues and can give you advice based on experience.
 When you contact a reputable broker for a quote, your quote should come without any obligation.

 Licensed agents work with many different carriers.
-Giving them the proper tools to determine whether a client can pass medical underwriting for a certain company.
+Agents have the proper tools to determine whether a client can pass medical underwriting for a specific company.

 How Can a Medicare Insurance Broker Help Me

 Most people turn to the internet to collect information.
-Many people start at Medicare.gov; while this is a great source of the basics, more often it prompts even more questions than answers.
+Many people start at Medicare.gov; while this is an excellent source of the basics, more often it prompts even more questions than answers.

 After hours of trying to find out about coverage, you create more confusion than in the beginning.

-Ultimately, you come to the conclusion that speaking to an expert will be the best thing for you, but who?
+Ultimately, you conclude that speaking to an expert will be the best thing for you, but who?
 Your neighbor likes his plan, but is it the best for you?

 Why You Should Choose MedicareFAQ